Ready to take your skills to the next level?

-Rediscover your passion for code, in a distraction-free learning environment together with peers, 4 days per week.
+Rediscover your passion for code, in a distraction-free learning environment together with peers, 4 days per week, for 9 weeks.
 Built with the values of OpenTechSchool in mind, Hackership provides an open and welcoming learning environment focussed on progress for everyone.

 We create a safe, distraction-free space, so you can focus on learning, full time.
 No client work, No distractions.